sindresorhus/open/readme.md

 Uses the command `open` on OS X, `start` on Windows and `xdg-open` on other platforms.

-### opn(target, [app, callback])
+### opn(target, [app], [callback])

 #### target

 *Required*
 Type: `string`

 The thing you want to open.
-Can be a url, file, or executable.
+Can be a URL, file, or executable.

 Opens in the default app for the file type.
-Eg. urls opens in your default browser.
+Eg. URLs opens in your default browser.

 #### app